jpforcioli/github_howto_jsonrpc_api/002_security_profiles.rst

 details contained in a given package release version (:ref:`How to fetch all signature IDs and details for a given package release version?`).
-It is also possible to compare two versions and return only the delta - the signatures added between them.
+It is also possible to compare two versions and return only the delta - the signatures added between them (:ref:`How to fetch delta signature IDs between two package versions?`).
 All listing queries support pagination through offset and limit parameters, so large result sets can be retrieved in manageable chunks.

 In addition to listing the signatures themselves, you can query counts
-directly: either the total number of signatures in a specific version, or the number of signatures introduced between two versions.
-A summary query returns the most recent IPS package releases, which is useful for determining the latest available version.
-Finally, change log information can be retrieved for an individual signature to track its history over time.
+directly: either the total number of signatures in a specific version (:ref:`How to get total count of signatures for a given package version?`), or the number of signatures introduced between two versions (:ref:`How to get the total count of signatures between two package versions?`).
+A summary query returns the most recent IPS package releases, which is useful for determining the latest available version (:ref:`How to list the latest IPS packages?`).
+Finally, change log information can be retrieved for an individual signature to track its history over time (:ref:`How to get the changelog info for a specific IPS signature ID?`).

 Caught in #1271574 (FortiManager 8.0.1).